njlr/rs-core-lib/prion/core.md

 explicitly specify the duration type.
 Behaviour is undefined if the value being represented is out of range for either the source or destination type.

+The Windows functions are only defined on Win32 builds; the Unix functions are always defined (since the relevant time structures are defined in the Windows API).

 For reference, the system time types are:

 * _Unix_